Predigerkirche, Erfurt: Interior

 The 76 m building from 1270 onward is divided by two transverse screens: a walkable 15th-century rood screen wall, separating the chancel of the monks from the nave of the general public and a parclose screen (Chorschranke).
 The wooden choir in two rows is from around 1280.
-The altar triptych is from around 1492 with scenes of the crucification.
+The altar triptych is from around 1492 with scenes of the crucifixion.
 The church windows were made in 1949 using glass shards after the original windows were destroyed during World War II.
 A remnant of a fresco of Maria's death can be seen on the southeast side of the choir.

 The Gothic winged altar dates from around 1492.
 Linhart Könbergk from the neighbouring Paul's quarter created the carved altar for St Paul's Church opposite.
 After the Reformation, it was moved to the Predigerkirche.
 The central shrine shows a Lamentation of Christ, which was fitted in place of a Coronation of Mary in post-Reformation times, surrounded by the apostles Peter and Paul.
 The wings show scenes of the birth of Christ, adoration by the Magi from the Orient, the Resurrection of Christ and the outpouring of the Holy Spirit.
 The Sunday side shows in eight pictures the Last Supper, the Garden of Gethsemane, the Scourging, Mocking, Descent from the Cross, Entombment and Ascension of Christ, and the Assumption of Mary.
 On the weekday side of the five-part folding altar, there are pictures of the apostles Peter and Paul.
 A signature of the Erfurt carving master was found on the central shrine during restoration work.

 Building description

 The structure of the Predigerkirche has a length of 76 m and a width of about 19 m.
 The choir is 8.75 m wide (at the high altar).
 The average wall thickness of the nave is 1 m.
-The main entrance of the east-west oriented building is on the west side.
+The main entrance of the east–west oriented building is on the west side.
 At the south-east corner are the tower and the chapter house of the former monastery.
 Inside the church, 30 octagonal pillars (28 stand free) carry the load of the high nave walls and the cross-ribbed vault.
 The capitals show variations of very carefully executed, flat leaf sculptures; the respective opposite capitals of the north and south sides show similar forms.
 The building is constructed without buttresses.
 The side aisles are half the width of the nave (about 4 m by 8.2 m).
 The 15th-century rood screen stands between the choir and the nave.